lunes, 18 de junio de 2012

 There's another type of political theory that thinks what's important is declaring what you're against, establishing what a subject is, establishing that we have freedom or agency, and denouncing.
 This doesn't seem to contribute much as it seldom understands the concrete problems, how the field is organized, or how to engage.
 But it's fun, at least."

-I am generally suspicious of political theories that divorce diagnosis from strategy.
-These are separate tasks, of course, but part of what probably reeks on both ends as ultimately impotent is the saturation of descriptive-prescriptive discourse by insufficiently nuanced conceptual categories.
-This I find in Foucault's strict historicist outlook, which is ultimately anthropologically sealed to the point of demoting the empirical reality of market economy.
-He has nothing to say about the abstract movement of economy, but plenty to say about agency, institutions, and power.
+This I find for instance in Foucault's strict historicist outlook, which is ultimately humanly sealed to the point of demoting the empirical reality of market economy.
+He has nothing to say about the concrete movement of economy, but plenty to say about agency, institutions, and power.
 I think there is some untapped 'structuralist' potential here, when dislodged from the residual humanism, however stringently Foucault's denouncing might have been against everything claiming itself to be 'human'.

 All this to say: the patronizing of the intricacies of economy is the corollary of the correlationist reification of subjectivity, agency and "power".
-The latter, however structurally defined in Foucault or Althusser, is still too anthropomorphically engrossed, as is by most contemporary political theorists.
-The same as with 'truth' and 'event' in Badiou / and lets not even get started with people like Stiegler.

 Now, does this mean that we must go the 'reductionist' route, and attempt to describe a political process in terms purely immanent to the material 'primacy processes'?
 Not quite.
 Recent Deleuzian-inspired accounts which follow this route face something of the opposite problem than the historicists, in that the category of agency becomes either impossible or extremely problematic, which leads into an equally impotent, and even more alienating, fetishizing of 'material process' (Nick Land anyone?).
 In the name of ontological univocity, and waging war against the logos of every representationalism and humanism (Deleuze included), thinkers like Land deflate the empirical-transcendental distinction to the point of effectively destroying the rational kernel in which political categories are articulated: decision, agency, obligation, all fall out the window.

-One cannot fully dislodge the impersonal potency of market-forces from the interest of agents, and its complex social envelopment.
-The twofold axis of rational subjective/collective decision/deliberation and the automatism of impersonal causal/axiomatic processes saturates the political and the economical in their mutual inextricability.
-Now, of course, this is not strictly speaking analogous to the unilateral ontological dependence of the normative on the natural, because in the case of politics and economics there is a bi-conditional ontological as well as epistemic dependence, i.e. they cannot exist without the other, just as they cannot be understood independently of each other.
-But the point is ultimately that political becoming cannot be counterposed to economic being.
-Being and becoming are native to economy once it is understood that the axiomatics of economy dynamize themselves in by integrating decisional processes at the level of the normative.
+Political becoming cannot be counterposed to economic being.
+Being and becoming are native to economy through politics, once it is understood that the axiomatics of economy dynamize themselves by integrating decisional processes at the level of the normative.
 It is possible to understand discontinuities in economy without relapsing into haecceitism, while also avoiding glorifying the 'subjective revolutionary' elan at the expense of understanding the dynamics of local change.
-Thus, economics needs to be understood outside any purported set-theoretical 'ontological' envelopment, so as to explain how the dynamic processes of the market are mobilized in interaction with the dynamics of agential processes proper to deliberation in individuals, institutions, and so on
+Thus, economics needs to be understood so as to explain how the dynamic processes of the market are mobilized in interaction with the dynamics of agential processes proper to deliberation in individuals, institutions, and so on

 (it is this intersection wherein certain concepts acquire concrete valence: share-value, risk analysis, probabilistic enveloping of financial speculation...).
 So what of politics then?